nyokaje/odin-recipes/README.md

 # odin-recipes

-This project will be a website of multiple recipes built to practice basic HTML skills.
+This project is a website of multiple recipes built to practice basic HTML skills, including adding boilerplate, headers, ordered and unordered lists, images, and paragraphs.